MrWhosHack/Universal-Plugin-Manager-With-NotePad-/PLUGIN_POLICY.md

 # Plugin Policy

-This document defines the rules for creating, submitting, approving, distributing, and using plugins for Notepad++ Professional.
+This document defines the rules for creating, submitting, approving, distributing, and using plugins for Universal Plugin Manager With NotePad++.

 ## 1. Definitions
 - Software: Notepad++ Professional application.